Tomnowell/tomnowell.github.io/assets/Articles/MakingAPortfolio.md

 ## Add Content

 Add a few of your projects and write about your skills.
 I added an email me form from [formspree](https://formspree.io/) there are alternatives, in fact I am currently implementing a [typeform](https://try.typeform.com/home/?gclsrc=aw.ds&&tf_campaign=brand_9724248146_v2&tf_source=google&tf_medium=paid&tf_content=101060309498_427947667564&tf_term=ytypeform&tf_dv=c&tf_matchtype=e&tf_adposition=&gclid=CjwKCAiA6Y2QBhAtEiwAGHybPaS-yJkyhvrj88r7Vyryp7RkN8lz0EKjSeNZBbEk8_KiAAgq7zIlARoCVxYQAvD_BwE&gclsrc=aw.ds) form as a feedback / comments box for this blog.
 Literally, watch this space.
 Formspree are more generous with their free tier.
 You get 50 free form submissions a month.
 Typeform give you just 10, so please think about your comments carefully before posting them.
 Just create your forms back end on the provider and they will provide an endpoint for your form.
 Send your form data to the endpoint as a http POST request and Bob's your uncle, well, he's my uncle.
+Hi Rob!

 ## Hosting